MCC calls for 'shift in attitude' over Australia ball scandal

-London, March 26, 2018 (AFP) - - The Marylebone Cricket Club on Monday called for a "major shift in attitude" to preserve the game for future generations as the Australian ball-tampering scandal rocked the sport.
+London (AFP) - The Marylebone Cricket Club on Monday called for a "major shift in attitude" to preserve the game for future generations as the Australian ball-tampering scandal rocked the sport.

 Australian captain Steve Smith has been banned for one Test by the International Cricket Council for his role in a plot that saw team-mate Cameron Bancroft tamper with the ball by using yellow sticky tape during the third Test against South Africa.